BYOS

 TRMNL intends to ensure that every device is un-brickable and can run with zero external dependencies.

-The following documents the feature parity between BYOS and our own hosted solution.
-This allows you to compare/contrast accordingly.
+We support multiple implementations developed by us and the community at large.
 The goal isn't for BYOS to match parity with our hosted solution but to provide enough of a pleasant solution for your own customized experience.
-There are trade offs either way but we've got you covered for whatever path you wish to travel. 🎉
+There are trade offs either way but we've got you covered for whatever path you wish to travel.

 Use this legend to understand the matrix of features below.